Professor, Religions and Cultures

 - (forthcoming 2021) Re-Imagining Apocalypticism: Apocalypses, Apocalyptic Literature, and the Dead Sea Scrolls.
 SBLEJL.
 Atlanta: SBL. [ed., with Matthew J. Goff]

-- (forthcoming 2018) The Oxford Guide to Jewish Texts and Traditions in Christian Transmission.
+- (2019) The Oxford Guide to Jewish Texts and Traditions in Christian Transmission.
 New York: Oxford UP. [ed., with Alexander Kulik (gen. ed.), Gabriele Boccaccini, David Hamidovic, and Michael E. Stone, with the assistance of Jason Zurawski]

 - (2018) The Embroidered Bible: Studies in Biblical Apocrypha and Pseudepigrapha in Honour of Michael E. Stone.
 SVTP 26.
 Leiden: Brill. [ed., with Matthias Henze and William Adler]

 - (2022) "The Common Mediaeval Apocalyptic Tradition."
 In L. DiTommaso and C. McAllister, eds., The Mediaeval Apocalyptic Tradition: From the Twilight of the Roman Empire to the Dawn of Early Modern Europe.
 Cambridge: Cambridge UP [forthcoming]

 - (2021) "Apocalypse."
 In W. Homolka et al., eds., Encyclopedia of Jewish-Christian Relations.
 Berlin: W. de Gruyter [forthcoming]

 - (2021) "'Revealed Things' in Apocalyptic Literature."
 In L. DiTommaso and M. Goff, eds., Re-Imagining Apocalypticism: Apocalypses, Apocalyptic Literature, and the Dead Sea Scrolls.
 SBLEJL.
 Atlanta, SBL. [forthcoming]